-There is a problem when upgrading from 1.2.x to 1.4.0 if proxy is configured that requires a manual intervention.
+There is a problem when upgrading from 1.2.x if proxy is configured that requires a manual intervention.
 Upgrade normally, and you will see that the start job has failed.
 Login to the vOneCloud console as explained here, and execute the following commands: